SMU Mustangs men's soccer: History

+The SMU fielded their first soccer team in 1975, coached by Jim Benedek.
+The Mustangs finished the season with a 14–4–3 record.
+Benedek remained with the team until 1983.

 During the 2006 season, the SMU men's soccer program was ranked No. 1 in the nation for four consecutive weeks.
 The team sat atop the four national polls with a record of 13-0-2 in the Adidas/NSCA poll, SoccerTimes.com poll, Soccer America Magazine poll, and the CollegeSoccerNews.com poll.
 Concurrently, the SMU women's soccer program cracked the top 25, at No. 22 in the Adidas/NSCA poll and No. 19 in the SoccerTimes.com poll.

 On November 6, 2006, the SMU men's soccer team finished the regular season ranked No. 2 in the nation.
 Additionally, SMU won the C-USA title game, beating Kentucky 2–0 in Tulsa.
 This C-USA championship win is the sixth conference title for SMU since 1997.

 The SMU men's soccer team finished the 2010 season with an overall record of 16-2-2.
 The Mustangs finished the season strong with a trip to the Elite Eight where they lost to University of North Carolina at Chapel Hill in a penalty kick shootout.

 In 2015, the Mustangs were led by first year head coach Kevin Hudson to the regular season American Athletic Conference title and reached the Round of 16 in the NCAA National Tournament where they were eliminated by Akron 2–1.

 The Mustangs finished the 2017 season ranked No. 10 in the Top Drawer Soccer Rankings with an overall record of 17-3-1.
 They became the first program in American Athletic Conference history to claim the "double", winning both the regular season and conference tournament when they defeated the University of Central Florida 2–1 in Dallas.
 On January 20, 2018, SMU had two players selected in the 2018 MLS draft with Michael Nelson being selected by the Huston Dynamo with the 20th overall pick and Mauro Cichero being selected by FC Dallas with the 29th overall pick.
 SMU Defender Jordan Cano signed as a homegrown player for FC Dallas prior to the draft bringing the total to three players entering the MLS from the 2017 team.

 In 2018, the Mustangs once again had a first round draft MLS Superdraft Selection as midfielder Emil Cuello was selected 19th overall by the LA Galaxy.